Summary

 Frequently Asked Questions

-Can abstinence from meat be substituted with another penance?
+Can abstinence from meat be replaced by another penance

 Yes.
-The Spanish Episcopal Conference allows for the substitution of meat abstinence on Fridays of Lent (except Ash Wednesday and Good Friday) with another form of penance: giving alms, praying more, helping someone in need, etc. The two days of obligatory fasting cannot be substituted.
+The Spanish Episcopal Conference allows for the replacement of meat abstinence on Fridays of Lent (except Ash Wednesday and Good Friday) with another form of penance: giving alms, praying more, helping someone in need, etc. The two days of obligatory fasting cannot be replaced.

 No. Sundays are never days of fasting or abstinence in Lent.
 The 40 days of Lent are counted excluding Sundays.
-Sunday is a day for celebrating the Resurrection, even within Lent.
+Sunday is a day of celebration of the Resurrection, even within Lent.

 The rules of fasting and abstinence are obligatory only for baptized Catholics.
-However, the gastronomic tradition (torrijas, stew, cod during Holy Week) is a cultural heritage shared by all Spanish society, regardless of faith.
+However, the gastronomic tradition (torrijas, potaje, cod during Holy Week) is a shared cultural heritage of all Spanish society, regardless of faith.

-What time should I eat on fasting days?
+What time should you eat on fasting days

 Discover more